Make-School-Courses/DS-2.2-Deep-Learning/ReadMe.md

 [Keras for Large Datasets]:Lessons/KerasforLargeDatasets.md
 [Deep Learning Model Evaluation]: Lessons/DeepLearningModelEvaluation.md
 [Introduction to Tensorflow]: Lessons/IntroductiontoTensorflow.md
-[Naive Bayes]: Lessons/NaiveBayes.md
+[Hyper parameter opt]: Lessons/Hyperparameteropt.md

 ## Class Assignments

+- Build a linear regression and logistic regression with Keras
-- Apply Linear Regression for Boston Housing Dataset
+- Apply MLP for Churn dataset by Keras
-- Apply SVM for Breast Cancer Dataset
+- Apply MLP to MNIST datasets
+- Change batch_size, add Batch Normalization layer and reports their effect on DL performances
 - Projects should be linked to a project page which has a description & requirements.

 ### Tutorials
-- We'll be exploring basic machine learning algorithms applied on to simple datasets with an emphasis on getting basic model functionality
+- We'll be exploring Keras on Cifar dataset
 - https://www.makeschool.com/academy/track/ds-2-1-classification-tutorial

 ### Projects